 We found the flavors to be pleasant and true to title, and thought that each weighty bar was quite filling without packing unwanted calories.
 But the taste plus texture did become a little too thick and unctuous at times.

 Pleasant mellow cacao flavor that isn’t too sweet and has just subtle coconut notes.
-It’s very chewy, almost like a Tootsie Roll vibe!
+And that chewy consistency almost gives it a Tootsie Roll vibe!

-Still on the chewy side but much softer than the Coconut Chocolate (or any of the flavors) with a touch more sweetness and some serious peanutty intensity.
-I liked this flavor, but something didn’t quite grab me.
-It needed something – maybe cinnamon? vanilla? salt?
+This flavor has a touch more sweetness and some serious peanutty intensity.
+I liked it, but something didn’t quite grab me.
+It needed something – maybe cinnamon or vanilla?

-Perhaps my favorite flavor, this one was just a touch softer than the cacao flavors, but not as tender as the Peanut Butter.
-Generous dots of dried blueberries throughout added sweet interest.
+Perhaps my favorite flavor, this one had generous dots of dried blueberries throughout added sweet interest.